UKCloud/documentation/articles/openshift/oshift-how-add-expand-persistent-vols.md

 ## Restart pods by scaling up the deployment(s)
 When the pod which uses the persistant volume is started, the persistent volume will be resized as it starts.

-Since we scaled down the logging-es-data-master pod and its dependant logging-kibana pod in this example, we will scale up both of these.
+Since we scaled down the `logging-es-data-master` pod and its dependent `logging-kibana` pod in this example, we will scale up both of these.
 ```
 $ oc scale dc logging-kibana --replicas=1
 deploymentconfig.apps.openshift.io/logging-kibana scaled
 $ oc scale dc logging-es-data-master-7bqadxxd --replicas=1
 deploymentconfig.apps.openshift.io/logging-es-data-master-7bqadxxd scaled
 ```
-Once the pod has started, we can check the filesystem has resized correctly by logging into the container and checking the mount point for the new size:
+Once the pod has started, we can check the filesystem has resized correctly by logging into the new pod and checking the mount point for the new size:
 ```
 oc rsh logging-es-data-master-7bqadxxd-1-7rb9x
 sh-4.2$ df -h